 When create self-belief, self-esteem and strong inner confidence in, you start to value yourself.

-When you value yourself, you start to value your time, and you become more aware of what are capable of, and you’re ability to achieve a things, by focusing your energy in the right direction.
+When you value yourself, you start to value your time, and you become more aware of what you are capable of, and your ability to achieve things, by focusing your energy in the right direction.